Domestic Violence Restraining Order Attorney in San Jose

-When a romantic partner or spouse becomes violent, you may feel that you have very few options.
-Fortunately, there are laws and protections in place to help victims in their times of need.
+When a romantic partner or spouse becomes violent, you may feel that you have few options.
+Fortunately, there are laws in place to help victims in their times of need.
 If family court orders or local police officers have not stopped the abusive party, it may be time to seek more official precautions to protect yourself and your family against abuse and further harassment.
-Official action, such as filing a domestic violence restraining order (DVRO), will also threaten serious consequences — such as arrest and imprisonment — if the abuser chooses to violate this order.
+Filing a domestic violence restraining order (DVRO) will also threaten serious consequences — such as arrest and imprisonment — if the abuser chooses to violate this order.

-San Jose domestic violence lawyer Nick Cvietkovich has decades of experience defending victims of domestic violence.
+San Jose attorney Nick Cvietkovich has decades of experience defending victims of domestic violence.
 His experience in this field includes extensive work with DVROs.
-These orders are often beneficial for keeping domestic abuse victims protected during transitional times.
-If you feel that you may be in danger, contact our San Jose domestic violence attorney as soon as possible.
-He can ensure that you are protected by filing a DVRO if needed, informing you of all available legal options and fighting on your behalf.
+DVROs are often beneficial for keeping domestic abuse victims protected during transitional times.
+If you feel that you may be in danger, contact our firm as soon as possible.
+If needed, he can help you file a DVRO to ensure your protection.

 A domestic violence restraining order is a necessary precaution if you feel threatened by your spouse or ex-partner.
 Domestic violence is clearly defined in the state of California.
-If a current spouse, domestic or romantic partner threatens or inflicts violence upon you, that would be considered domestic abuse under California law.
-However, abusers do not have to be a current romantic partner — they can also be a former spouse, boyfriend or girlfriend.
-Violence between two parents, even if there is no romantic or domestic relationship, would also be considered domestic abuse.
-Additionally, harm caused by a blood relative or relative by marriage — such as a brother, sister, aunt or uncle — can be defined as domestic violence.
+If a current spouse, domestic partner or romantic partner threatens or inflicts violence upon you, then California considers that domestic abuse.

 If a family member or ex-partner causes or attempts harm upon you or a child, you can make a case for domestic violence.
 You may also pursue a DVRO if that person threatens you, and they lead you to believe that you or your loved ones are in immediate danger of physical injury or death.
-If at any time you are harassed or threatened through phone calls, texts, email messages or any other terrifying means, it could also be grounds for a DVRO.
-Additionally, if your personal property has been damaged or defaced by an abuser, it is in your best interest to request official legal protection.
-Please note that only parties who are married, have been married or who have romantically cohabitated are eligible to apply for a DVRO.
+Grounds for a DVRO may also include harassment or threats through phone calls, texts, email messages or other means.
+Additionally, if the abuser damages your personal property, it is in your best interest to request official legal protection.

-Thousands of victims live with their abuse due to fear.
-Know that you have legal protections available to you.
-Seeking an experienced Bay Area domestic violence restraining order attorney can help make separating from your abuser safer and more efficient, allowing you to receive the protection you require and deserve.
-If you or someone you love is a victim of domestic abuse, call The Law Offices of Thomas Nicholas Cvietkovich at (408) 404-8656 or contact us online today to schedule a free consultation with our San Jose domestic violence attorney and get the help you need today.
+Thousands of victims live with abuse due to fear.
+You have legal protections available to you.
+Consider seeking help from an experienced San Jose restraining order attorney.
+An attorney can help make separating from your abuser safer, allowing you to receive the protection you need and deserve.